maxalmonte14/phpcollections/docs/PHPCollections-Collections-BaseCollection.md

     void PHPCollections\Collections\BaseCollection::fill()

-Fills the collection with data.
+Fills the collection with a set of data.

 * Visibility: **public**